iamhappytoo/data-processing-codes/snotel_screening/data/README.md

-This is for snotel_screening preprocessing.
+This is example data for snotel_screening preprocessing.